Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/05ExamplesAndPracticalGuidance/README.md

 * Things to bear in mind

-    * Best at the beginning of a longer training programme where multiple topics will be covered
+    * Best at the beginning of a longer training program where multiple topics will be covered

     * For the sticky dots, choose a combination that is colour-blind friendly